-What I do care about are formatting problems which require Paula or me to spend a lot of time having to manually change one item at a time.
+What we do care about are formatting problems which require the editors to spend a lot of time having to manually change one item at a time.

 With that in mind, here are the guidelines:

-- Use Courier New, 12 point, or any standard font.
+Use Times New Roman, 12 point, or any standard font.
 The main thing is to keep it consistent throughout the entire text.

 - Select “File”

 - Then set the parameters as shown above.